 -

-e.g., Psyllium (Metamucil), Methylcellulose (Citrucel) -
+Bulk-forming laxatives: e.g., Psyllium (Metamucil), Methylcellulose (Citrucel)

-e.g., Docusate sodium (Colace)
+Stool softeners: e.g., Docusate sodium (Colace)

-e.g., Polyethylene glycol (Miralax), Lactulose -
+Osmotic laxatives: e.g., Polyethylene glycol (Miralax), Lactulose

-e.g., Bisacodyl (Dulcolax), Senna (Ex-Lax)
+Stimulant laxatives (short-term only): e.g., Bisacodyl (Dulcolax), Senna (Ex-Lax)

 ⚠️ Note: Long-term use of stimulant laxatives may create a dependency and disrupt natural bowel function, therefore should only be taken under a doctor’s supervision.